Body mass index: Categories

 A common use of the BMI is to assess how far an individual's body weight departs from what is normal for a person's height.
 The weight excess or deficiency may, in part, be accounted for by body fat (adipose tissue) although other factors such as muscularity also affect BMI significantly (see discussion below and overweight).

 The WHO regards an adult BMI of less than 18.5 as underweight and possibly indicative of malnutrition, an eating disorder, or other health problems, while a BMI of 25 or more is considered overweight and 30 or more is considered obese.
 In addition to the principle, international WHO BMI cut-off points (16, 17, 18.5, 25, 30, 35 and 40), four additional cut-off points for at-risk Asians were identified (23, 27.5, 32.5 and 37.5).
 These ranges of BMI values are valid only as statistical categories.

-Children and Youth (aged 2 to 20)
+Children and youth

-BMI is used differently for children and youth.
+BMI is used differently for people aged 2 to 20.
 It is calculated in the same way as for adults but then compared to typical values for other children or youth of the same age.
 Instead of comparison against fixed thresholds for underweight and overweight, the BMI is compared against the percentiles for children of the same sex and age.

 A BMI that is less than the 5th percentile is considered underweight and above the 95th percentile is considered obese.
 Children with a BMI between the 85th and 95th percentile are considered to be overweight.

 Studies in Britain from 2013 have indicated that females between the ages 12 and 16 had a higher BMI than males of the same age by 1.0 kg/m2 on average.